kersorianek/mon-portfolio/_posts/2019-02-25-How-to-Prepare-Business-Case-Business-Analyst.md

    - How will it be measured?
    - Have you preferred the Measurement matrix?

 After you have those specifics, you can begin working through and eliciting requirements.
 Yes, there will be additional features and enhancements that customers may desire as part of the project, but your primary focus should be to address the problem that the project is designed to solve.

-Creating a product that does not solve the project wastes a lot of time and money, and it is also incredibly embarrassing, as every business analyst has experienced.
+Creating a product that does not solve the problem wastes a lot of time and money, and it is also incredibly embarrassing.
+And Business Case can help you with the mentioned issues.

 ## What is a Business Case?

-A decision-making tool is used to assess the impact of a certain decision on profitability.
+A business case is a formal document that's created by someone who isn't ultimately making the decision, so they're creating that document to sell the decision-maker on moving forward, one, taking some action, and then two, taking action in the recommended way.

 Ultimately, it is a document that is delivered to decision-makers and tells them, _OK, based on these specific activities, here's the cost-benefit ratio, here's the return on investment by making a choice one way or another_